How many people are in the gig economy?

 Other ways of estimating the size of the gig economy

-Another way of gauging the size of the gig economy is to look at what companies say their workforce comes from.
+Another way of gauging the size of the gig economy is to look at what companies say about where their workforce comes from.
 In its 2016 Global Contingent Workforce Study, professional services firm EY (f.k.a.
 Ernst & Young) asked companies around the globe how much of their workforce was contingent.
 The average was 17 percent.

 Other figures of note from the EY survey on the gig economy: